 - 52% of millennial parents said their children guilt them into spending on Halloween.

 - About 4 in 10 millennials feel “a lot” of pressure to spend on Halloween.
-Overall, 1 in 4 consumers said the same.
+Overall, 1 in 4 customers said the same.

 - 31% of millennials spend more on Halloween than any other holiday.
-That’s true of 19% of consumers overall.
+That’s true of 19% of customers overall.

 - When asked about their spending, women (21%) were more likely than men (13%) to say they don’t “do” Halloween.
 Overall, 31% of baby boomers said they “don’t really do Halloween” and therefore don’t expect to make any holiday purchases, compared to 9% of millennials and 12% of Gen X.